Lego Batman

+Overview

+The product line focuses on the superhero character Batman has been adapted into various media including film, radio, television, and video games, as well as numerous merchandising items.
+Lego Batman aimed to recreate the main characters in Lego form, including Batman, Robin, the Joker, Bane and Harley Quinn.

+Development

+Lego Batman was inspired by the Batman franchise.
+The construction toy range was based on the media franchise and developed in collaboration with Warner Bros.
+Consumer Products.
+The construction sets were designed to recreate the story and characters of the media franchise in Lego form.

 Construction sets

+According to BrickLink, The Lego Group released a total of 15 Lego sets as part of Lego Batman theme.

 Non-Batman film sets

 Batman is given a wide range of vehicles, their appearances resembling their accepted forms.
 Several vehicles, including the "Batman Dragster", "Batman's Buggy", and "Bat-Tank", have also been introduced.
 The Batmobile appears similar to the way it does in the 1989 film, while the Batboat takes on a hovercraft-like form.
 All the set-boxes feature a comic strip by artist Greg Hyland at the back, featuring stylized versions of the set in action.

 The first seven sets were released in 2006: The Batman Dragster: Catwoman Pursuit (set number: 7779), The Batboat: Hunt for Killer Croc (set number: 7780), The Batmobile: Two-Face's Escape (set number: 7781), The Batwing: The Joker's Aerial Assault (set number: 7782), The Batcave: The Penguin and Mr. Freeze's Invasion (set number: 7783), The Batmobile: Ultimate Collector's Edition (set number: 7784) and Arkham Asylum (set number: 7785).

-The two sets was released in 2007.
-The two sets were The Batcopter: The Chase for Scarecrow (set number: 7786) and The Bat-Tank: The Riddler and Bane's Hideout (set number: 7787).
+The next two sets were released in 2007: The Batcopter: The Chase for Scarecrow (set number: 7786) and The Bat-Tank: The Riddler and Bane's Hideout (set number: 7787).

-The four sets was released in 2008.
-The four sets were Batman's Buggy: The Escape of Mr. Freeze (set number: 7884), Robin's Scuba Jet: Attack of The Penguin (set number: 7885), The Batcycle: Harley Quinn's Hammer Truck (set number: 7886) and The Tumbler: Joker's Ice-Cream Surprise (set number: 7888).
+The last four sets were released in 2008: Batman's Buggy: The Escape of Mr. Freeze (set number: 7884), Robin's Scuba Jet: Attack of The Penguin (set number: 7885), The Batcycle: Harley Quinn's Hammer Truck (set number: 7886) and The Tumbler: Joker's Ice-Cream Surprise (set number: 7888).

 Lego Batman has been re-introduced in 2012 as part of the Lego Super Heroes theme.
 Five sets were released on 1 January 2012.
 They are The Dynamic Duo Funhouse Escape (set number: 6857), Catwoman Catcycle City Chase (set number: 6858), The Batcave (set number: 6860), Batwing Battle Over Gotham City (set number: 6863), and Batmobile and the Two-Face Chase (set number: 6864).
 Later, on 28 December 2012, Arkham Asylum (set number: 10937), and Batman vs. Mr. Freeze: Aquaman on Ice (set number: 76000) were released.